I went to Coachella for the first time and as a rookie, wound up discovering many do’s and don’ts. Even though I got lucky enough…

 Organizing your Coachella line up: download the Coachella App and get your lineup going in it.
 Beware – the app does glitch, so check to make sure your lineup is reflecting properly.
 We almost missed French Montana because of this!

-Lodging during Coachella: as you’ve read above on the Coachella package experience, let me repeat - don't buy a hotel package unless you really DGAF.
+Lodging during Coachella: as you’ve read above on the Coachella package experience, let me repeat – don’t buy a hotel package unless you really DGAF.
 Get a crew to do Coachella with.
 And rent out a house.
 There are SO many options.
 Pretty much everyone I met was staying at some Airbnb/vacation rental.
 We went into Coachella thinking it was in the middle of nowhere and housing would be selective.
 That was an incorrect assumption.
 Housing is plentiful and there are beautiful homes everywhere in Palm Desert.
+You just really have to figure it out in advance.

 Where to stay in Palm Desert during Coachella?: